<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p> </p>

-March 27, 2026<br />
+<p>12 May 2026<br />

-<span class="et_bloom_bottom_trigger"></span><p>The post <a href="https://www.pws.net.au/2026/03/31/rise-in-smsf-inflows-indicate-more-people-are-moving-into-the-sector/">Rise in SMSF inflows indicate more people are moving into the sector</a> appeared first on <a href="https://www.pws.net.au">Professional Wealth Services</a>.</p>
+<span class="et_bloom_bottom_trigger"></span><p>The post <a href="https://www.pws.net.au/2026/05/13/key-tax-changes-and-measures-from-the-2026-federal-budget/">Key tax changes and measures from the 2026 Federal Budget</a> appeared first on <a href="https://www.pws.net.au">Professional Wealth Services</a>.</p>

 ]]></content:encoded>